Difference between a Stainless Steel Glass Door Wine Cabinet and a Full Glass Door Wine Cabinet?

 Where is Coldest Compartment on Dual Zone Wine Cabinets?

-Q. With your dual temperature wine cabinets is the upper compartment always the coldest area?
+Q. With your dual temperature wine coolers is the upper compartment always the coldest area?

 A. Yes, the upper compartment is for white wine and champagne at ready-to-serve temperature and you can adjust the temperature between 5 – 12 degrees Celsius.